yapweijun1996/AI-Code-Editor-v12/README.md

 *   **Client-Centric File Operations**: All core logic and file system interactions remain securely on the client-side in `frontend/js/main.js`.
 The application uses the browser's native **File System Access API**, ensuring that all file operations are handled directly and safely by the user's browser.

-*   **Stateful Experience with IndexedDB**: The application continues to use IndexedDB to persist user data locally, including API keys and the handle to the last used project directory.
+*   **Stateful Experience with IndexedDB**: The application uses IndexedDB to persist user data and session state locally, ensuring a seamless experience across page loads.

 ---